pballasiotes/pureParallax/README.md

 });
 ```

 HTML: Add a 'data-depth' attribute to any element.
-Note:The element should be in a container

 ```html
   <div>